-For additional water quality or water use efficiency information, please contact RMWD's Customer Service at: (760) 728-1178 or visit our updated website at: www.rainbowmwd.com.
 We want you, our valued customers, to be informed about your water utility.
-If you want to learn more, you are invited to attend any of our regularly scheduled Board of Directors meetings.
-Meetings are held every fourth Tuesday of the month at RMWD located at 3707 Old Highway 395, Fallbrook, CA 92028.
-Check the website for times at: www.rainbowmwd.com.
+If you want to learn more, you are invited to attend a committee meeting or any of our regularly scheduled Board of Directors meetings.
+Board Meetings are held every fourth Tuesday of the month at RMWD located at 3707 Old Highway 395, Fallbrook, CA 92028.
+Check the website for times and dates at: www.rainbowmwd.com/meetings.

+Our Mission

-Rainbow Municipal Water District's Mission Statement: To provide our customers reliable, high quality water and water reclamation services in a fiscally sustainable manner
+To provide our customers reliable, high quality water and water reclamation services in a fiscally sustainable manner.